jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 app.mount('#app')
 ```

-As you can see every configuration is scoped to a certain Vue application defined with `createApp`
+As you can see every configuration is scoped to a certain Vue application defined with `createApp`.

 ## New Features